pliniker/mo-gc/doc/Implementation-Notes.md

 On high rates of new object allocation, the GC thread currently cannot keep up with the mutators rate of writing to the journal.
 The cause of this is not the journal itself: reading and writing the journal can be done very fast.
-The GC thread reads the journal and updates a map of stack roots.
-Inserting and updating the map causes the GC thread to process the journal at half the rate at which a single mutator thread can allocate new objects.
+However, inserting and updating the heap map causes the GC thread to process the journal at half the rate at which a single mutator thread can allocate new objects.

-If trie insertion can be parallelized, the GC throughput will hugely improve.
+If journal processing (trie insertion) can be parallelized, the GC throughput will hugely improve.

+One part-way step may be to parallelize reference count updates while still processing new objects in sequence.

 ## The mature object heap